Sea Scouts (Scouting Ireland): History of Sea Scouting (Ireland)

 With the foundation of the Irish Free State in 1922, saw the exist of HM Coastguard from Ireland.
 This had a huge negative impact to many of the adjoining Sea Scout Troops.
 In addition, with the growing sense of Irish Nationalism, Scouting was seen as a very British organisation.
 To that end, the Catholic Boy Scouts of Ireland were founded in 1927, and started a Sea Scouting programme a year later, basing the organisation of the Boy Scouts of America model.
 This was a Senior Section, over 14 years of age who formed themselves into ‘Ships’ or Units.
 By the late 1930s CBSI had about 10 Ships (Units) in the Dublin area, and Ships in Cork, Galway, Waterford and Wexford, a total of 14.
 These Ship were also given ‘Port Numbers’ alongside their UK Boy Scout Association counterparts.

 World War Two broke out and by its conclusion all CBSI Sea Scouting Units have closed and only 1st Port of Dublin (Ringsend) and 4th Port of Dublin (Dodder) remain.

 1948, the Boy Scouts of Ireland is established and becomes independent of the previous British Association.
 This will later be renamed as the Scout Association of Ireland.
-A period of growth starts within Sea Scouting in Ireland; x2 troops in 1948, to x4 in 1958, x12 in 1968, x38 in 1978.
+Sea Scouting in Ireland experienced a period of growth, expanding from two troops in 1948 to four in 1958, twelve in 1968, and thirty-eight by 1978.
 The first of these Troops outside Dublin was 1st Wexford (New Ross) in 1965.
-The very rapid growth between 1968 and 1978 was a mixed blessing, and a number of troops did not survive for very long, mainly due to problems of back-up support and of maintaining adequate supply of Leaders.
+The expansion between 1968 and 1978 presented organizational challenges, and several troops disbanded due to a shortage of leadership and operational support., mainly due to problems of back-up support and of maintaining adequate supply of Leaders.

 In the mid 1970s the former lightship, “Albatross”, was acquired as a Sea Training Centre.
 This was a great boost to training and was an activity centre where troops with little equipment could send Scouts for boating experience.
 She was moored in Dun Laoghaire Harbour for many happy years.
-In 1976, the Irish Sea Scout Standard Boat, the “BP-18” was designed by Kevin McClaverty, and has proved to be an excellent general purpose craft for Sea Scouts.
+In 1976, the Irish Sea Scout Standard Boat, the “BP-18” was designed by Kevin McClaverty, and became a standard general purpose craft for Sea Scouts.

-The BP-18 was designed to accommodate a Watch (Patrol) and could be sailed, rowed or fitted with an outboard engine, making it a very versatile boat that could fit around the needs and skills of each different Sea Scout Group.